carlosfrias/apigee-opdk-setup-bootstrap-archive-installer/README.md

 ------------

-The  Apigee Mirror archive has been uploaded to the target hosts and is ready to be decompressed so taht the associated bootstrap can be installed.
+The  Apigee Mirror archive has been uploaded to the target hosts and is ready to be decompressed so that the associated bootstrap can be installed.

 Role Variables
 --------------